CurveDocs/curve-docs/docs/crvUSD/monetarypolicy.md

 Monetary policy contracts are integrated into the crvUSD system and are responsible for the interest rate of crvUSD markets.
 When creating a new market via the factory contract, a monetary policy contract needs to be provided.

 !!! info
-    Source code for this contract is available on [Github](https://github.com/curvefi/curve-stablecoin/tree/master/contracts/mpolicies).
+    Source code for the monetary policy contracts is available on [Github](https://github.com/curvefi/curve-stablecoin/tree/master/contracts/mpolicies).

 !!! tip
     Useful tool by [0xreviews](https://twitter.com/0xreviews_xyz) to play around with rates: https://crvusd-rate.0xreviews.xyz/